 Release management sometimes deals with a complex roll out of release units.
 This table shows two examples of release units in release management.
 First, the IT service example is Homepage.
 The scope and complexity of changes of this service can be the replacement of some pages i.e. only changes in the text and the adding of links.
 Since this will be a low complexity change, low resources and only a little time are needed for testing this change after the implementation.
 If you consider a changed homepage, it is useful with its texts, pictures, content, navigation links etc. therefore it qualifies a release unit according to the release management process.
 Similarly, the second IT service is Geographical Information System which is a high complexity change according to the release management.
 The possible release unit for this can be the whole application including manuals.

 Release management: criteria of a release policy

 We have seen that policies define the rules and to-dos in a process.
 Release policies are part of the release management process.
 The release policy in an IT service provider aims to help transition planning and support.
-There are several criteria that a release policy must meet according to the release management process.
+There are several criteria that a release policy must meet.

 Unique identification, numbering and, naming conventions